Welcome to Living a Soulful Life

 We root this space in values of collective care and liberation.
 Our gatherings are shaped by decolonial, anti-supremacist, anti-racist, anti-Zionist, and disability justice commitments.
 We honor that our personal experiences of grief, longing, and belonging are braided with the wider world—its beauty and ache, its histories and possibilities.
 Soulful Life is a place where we practice being with it all, together.

 This is a space of reciprocity and participation.
 This offering is for you if you can commit to participating regularly, attending the live calls or watching the posted recordings most weeks, and responding to other members in the network.
-We find the first three months to be foundational to members' experience of Soulful Life; as such we ask all members to commit to at least 90 days within the network.
+We find the first month to be foundational to members' experience of Soulful Life; as such we ask all members to commit to at least 30-days within the network.

 *You will need internet access to log into the Mighty Network and a basic understanding of Zoom to attend the live weekly Zoom gatherings.

-Apply here to join our 10th Cohort and explore Tending Revolution:
+Apply here to join our 12th Cohort and explore Rooted, Resourced, Ready:

 Cost